Arsh1213/getting_started_with_javascript/Chapters/8_glimpse_of_clientside_javascript.md

 ```
 EXERCISE
 ========
-1. Create a webpage that:
+1. Create a webpage that has:

-   (i) Has an html form to take your date of birth as an input (DDMMYYYY).
+   (i) An html form to take your date of birth as an input (DDMMYYYY)
    (ii) A checkbox named "Provide Future Date" that, when checked, displays another html
-   form asking for a future date (DDMMYYYY).
+   form asking for a future date (DDMMYYYY)
    (iii) A button that says "Calculate Age"

    If the user does not check "Provide Future Date" and clicks "Calculate Age", a